jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs23.md

 The contrast is between right and wrong envy; the one is spiritual exercise, the other a disease.
 The difficulty is that the sinful world seems more attractive.
 Thus the motivation provided is that the future belongs to the righteous.
 #allenpross

+#### v.20-21
+>Do not join those who drink too much wine or gorge themselves on meat, <sup>21</sup>for drunkards and gluttons become poor, and drowsiness clothes them in rags.

+Those who associate with "drunkards" and "gluttons" will become poor.
+These two represent the epitome of the lack of discipline.
+Excessive eating and drinking are usually symptoms of deeper problems; today, we usually focus more on the drinking because it is a dangerous social problem with far-reaching consequences.
+#allenpross

+#### v.23
+>Buy the truth and do not sell it; get wisdom, discipline and understanding.

+Getting truth means acquiring training in the truth, and gaining understanding means developing the perception and practical knowledge of the truth.
+#allenpross